mercmobily/ryver/README.md

       </body>
     </html>

-Note that this is the first time we do something actually useful using Ryver: yo had a simple Markdown file called `templateHelloWorld.md` and produced, as a result, a functioning and well formatted HTML file called `templateHelloWorld.html`.
+Note that this is the first time we do something actually useful using Ryver: you had a simple Markdown file called `templateHelloWorld.md` and produced, as a result, a functioning and well formatted HTML file called `templateHelloWorld.html`.

 Don't forget that the `markup-markdown` filter was applied because you have a `_info.yaml` file in the root of your source directory, with the following: